Floorplans and Tour - Engineering & Science Library

 In order to print or photocopy, you will need a library copy card.
-Cards can be purchased from the Circulation desk or the copy card dispensers located to the left of the Ground Floor printer stations (beneath the information display screen).
+Cards can be purchased from the copy card dispensers located to the left of the Ground Floor printer stations (beneath the information display screen).

 The Engineering & Science Library Information desk is also located on the ground floor to the left of the circulation/reserve desk.
 Visit this desk for research help and assistance with library searches.

 A number of public workstations and study tables are located on the first floor (one floor above entry).
 These workstations are well-equipped with a variety of software packages frequently used by students and faculty in the sciences and engineering.